 First, there are a handful of platforms for crowdfunding investments, and some of have specialised in ethical investment.
 One that I’ve used is Abundance Investment, which raises capital for renewable energy projects and social housing in Britain.
 These vary in length, sometimes locking in money for up to 20 years and paying a regular return, sometimes on a shorter time frame.
 They post a handful of projects a year and don’t always have a live offer, so sign up to their email newsletter to keep up to date.
-Through them, I’ve been able to put some of our savings into wind power in Yorkshire, and into Orbital Marine, the world’s most powerful tidal power system.
+Through them, I’ve been able to put some of our savings into wind power in Yorkshire, social housing in Liverpool, and into Orbital Marine, the world’s most powerful tidal power system.

 (There’s a model of the Orbital Marine ocean turbine in the Museum of Scotland, and I took the kids to see it.
 I told them that we’re investors, and that we paid for a tiny piece of it.
 They wanted to know which piece.
 I said it doesn’t really work like that, but perhaps there was a very small component we could imagine was ours.
 After some discussion, we decided we’d like the on button.)

 Another platform I’ve used is the Energise Africa programme.
 They fund companies delivering small scale solar solutions in Africa.
 I like this one because it’s addressing energy access at the same time as climate change.
 You can invest from £50 upwards, so it’s impact investment that is open to anyone.
 I have a portfolio with projects in Kenya, Tanzania, the DRC and Mali, providing solar power, solar fridges and irrigation.
 I try to support locally owned companies where possible.
 Again, you’ll want to subscribe and keep an eye on this one.